cassina/commit-dude/CONTRIBUTING.md

 We use `python-dotenv` to load the `.env` file automatically.

 ## 🚧 Development Workflow
-1. Create a feature branch based on `main`.
+1. Create a feature branch based on `development`.
 2. Make your changes.
 3. Run the relevant checks:
    ```bash